-- o America Medical Response joined the Commonwealth's Stop the Spread initiative by offering additional free COVID-19 testing in Springfield at the Eastfield Mall. - o AMR has tested over 20,000 Springfield residents - Stop the Spread initiative extended into 2021 with AMR - HHS is reminding residents that it is Flu season and to take the proper precautions and get your flu shot - Governor Baker announced that the entire state will revert to Step 1 of Phase 3.
-The City of Springfield has remained at Step 1 of Phase 3 and will continue to remain at this step. - Governor Charlie Baker announced a new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions include: reducing capacity limits to 25% for most industries - o Governor Baker extended the capacity limits until February 8, 2021 - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announce the 'Vax Force' a 15 member COVID-19 Vaccine Education Committee - The mission of the committee will be to provide credible COVID-19 resources to the citizens of Springfield using science, data, and information to guide the decision-making and explain the vaccination process, in layman's terms - Commonwealth of Massachusetts launches website for info and phased distribution plan for COVID-19 vaccine - Mayor Sarno and HHS Commissioner Helen Caulton-Harris continue to work to expand COVID-19 vaccine sites across the city - Working to secure additional volumes of vaccines to distribute - Working with the state and local partners to securing neighborhood vaccine sites throughout the city
+- o America Medical Response joined the Commonwealth's Stop the Spread initiative by offering additional free COVID-19 testing in Springfield at the Eastfield Mall. - o AMR has tested over 20,000 Springfield residents - Stop the Spread initiative extended into 2021 with AMR - Governor Baker announced that the Commonwealth would revert to Step 1 of Phase 3. - o The City of Springfield has remained at Step 1 of Phase 3 - Governor Charlie Baker announced a new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - The new restrictions include: reducing capacity limits to 25% for most industries - o Governor Baker extended the capacity limits until February 8, 2021 - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announce the 'Vax Force' - a 15 member COVID-19 Vaccine Education Committee - The mission of the committee will be to provide credible COVID-19 resources to the citizens of Springfield using science, data, and information to guide the decision-making and explain the vaccination process, in layman's terms - Commonwealth of Massachusetts launches website for info and phased distribution plan for COVID-19 vaccine - Mayor Sarno and HHS Commissioner Helen Caulton-Harris continue to work to expand COVID-19 vaccine sites across the city - Working to secure additional volumes of vaccines to distribute - Working with the state and local partners to securing neighborhood vaccine sites throughout the city